publishpress/PublishPress-Checklists/readme.txt

 = UNRELEASED =

-*Fixed:*

-* Fixed The TinyMCE plugin to count words to not load in the front-end when TinyMCE is initialized.
+* Fixed the TinyMCE plugin to count words to not load in the front-end when TinyMCE is initialized;
+* Fixed the assets loading to load tinymce-pp-checklist-requirements.js only in the admin;
+* Added better support for custom post types and custom taxonomies which use WordPress default UI;
+* Fixed conflict between custom taxonomies and tags in the checklist while counting items;

 = [1.3.8] - 2018-04-18 =